latex4ei/tex4tum/_article/informatics/theory/float.md

 ## Exceptions
 5 exceptions are supported:

-• Invalid operation: the result of the operation is a NaN
+* Invalid operation: the result of the operation is a NaN
-• Division by zero
+* Division by zero
-• Overflow: the result of the operation is ±∞ or ±Max depending on the rounding mode
+* Overflow: the result of the operation is ±∞ or ±MAX depending on the rounding mode
-• Underflow: the result of the operation is a denormalized number
+* Underflow: the result of the operation is a denormalized number
-• Inexact result: caused by rounding
+* Inexact result: caused by rounding

 ## Subnormal Numbers